-Our reporting currency is Renminbi because our business is primarily conducted in China and most of our revenue is denominated in Renminbi.
+Our reporting currency is Renminbi.
 This annual report contains translations from Renminbi to U.S. dollars solely for the convenience of the reader.
-Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at a rate of RMB6.5250 to US\$1.00, which was the certified noon buying rate in effect as of December 31, 2020, as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
-The certified noon buying rate in effect as of April 9, 2021 was RMB6.5522 to US\$1.00.
-We make no representation that any Renminbi or U.S. dollar amounts referred to in this annual report could have been, or could be, converted to U.S. dollars or Renminbi, as the case may be, at any particular rate, or at all.
-The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of Renminbi into foreign exchange.
+Unless otherwise stated, all translations from Renminbi to U.S. dollars were made at a rate of RMB6.3726 to US\$1.00, which was the exchange rate in effect as of December 30, 2021 as set forth in the H.10 statistical release of The Board of Governors of the Federal Reserve System.
+We make no representation that any Renminbi amounts referred to in this annual report could have been, or could be, converted to U.S. dollars at any particular rate, or at all.